The email click rate is the percentage of people who clicked at least one link in your message.

 What is the difference between "click on send" and "click on open"?

-Clicks on sent/send represent the percentage of people who were sent the email that clicked through to a link.
+Clicks on sent/send represents the percentage of people who were sent the email that clicked through to a link.

 Clicks on open represent the number of link clicks compared to the total number of people who opened the email.